cesarvr/Spring-Boot/README.md

 - ``application.name``
   - This the name that will appear in the traces.

-At the moment this example publish the traces to [this Zipkin server](#), you can do there to observe your service behavior.

 ### How Do I Test This

-To see how it working, you can deploy two services using this particular version:
+To see how this works you can deploy two services using the provided ``install.sh``:

 ```sh
   sh jenkins\install.sh service-a https://github.com/cesarvr/Spring-Boot.git